-Redesigning your kitchen?
-Then you'll need to choose the right kitchen sink for your space.
+You'll need to choose the right kitchen sink for a kitchen revamp.
 Sinks are a vital part of the kitchen work triangle, so size and functionality are important, but you need to consider it alongside style.
-Your kitchen sink will be used multiple times every day, and you won’t necessarily be looking to replace it for a long time, so think carefully about the material and colour that you want, as well as how easy it is to clean, too..
+Your kitchen sink will be used multiple times every day, and you won’t necessarily be looking to replace it for a long time, so think carefully about the material and colour that you want, as well as how easy it is to clean, too.
+Find out more about redesigning your kitchen in our guide.

 Which kitchen sink material?